CosAnca/nucleum/README.md

 ### html

-**Note:** If you are on a platform that's already handling html (WordPress), set `html: false` or delete the configuration object completely from `task-config.js`.
+**Note:** If you are on a platform that's already handling html, like a CMS (WordPress, Craft, etc.), set `html: false` or delete the configuration object completely from `task-config.js`.
 If that's the case, don't forget to use the BrowserSync [`files` option](https://browsersync.io/docs/options#option-file) in the `browserSync` config object to start watching your templates folder.

 Nucleum is using [Eleventy] under the hood to generate static HTML files.

-By default, we use [Nunjucks] as the prefered templating engine but you can change that to any other Eleventy [supported template languages](https://www.11ty.dev/docs/languages/).
+We use [Nunjucks] as the default templating engine but you can change that to any other Eleventy [supported template languages](https://www.11ty.dev/docs/languages/).
 Also, by default the HTML output is beautified rather than minified.
 If you'd like to change that behaviour, you'll have to add a new transform to minify the output.
-Find out more in the [Eleventy Documentation](https://www.11ty.dev/docs/config/#transforms-example-minify-html-output)
+Find out more in the [Eleventy Documentation](https://www.11ty.dev/docs/config/#transforms-example-minify-html-output).

-Change or extend Eleventy configuration through the [.eleventy.js](./.eleventy.js) file.
+You can change or extend Eleventy's configuration through the [.eleventy.js](./.eleventy.js) file.

 ### static